 Graveyards might also be a key factor for buyers looking into converting.
 Graveyards are often public, and so homeowners might have to put up with visitors.
 Gravestones can be moved, but human remains are unlikely to go anywhere.
 This of course, depends from church to church, and if the grounds are bought or not.

 For some converted church might not be a concept of modern living.
 Church conversions could be beautiful, but most people might not want Jesus on a crucifix in their kitchen window.
+A unique property such as this would require a Level 3 Building Survey which we can quote for instantly here.

 By Irek Zwierzchowski – AssocRICS